OpenGL Sphere

 vertices[i1 + 2] = -radius;

-The subdivision algorithm is splitting the 3 edge lines of each triangle in half, then extruding the new middle point outward, so its length (the distance from the center) is the same as sphere's radius.
+The subdivision algorithm is splitting the 3 edge lines of each triangle into N segments, then extruding the new point outward, so its length (the distance from the center) is the same as sphere's radius.

 std::vector<float> tmpVertices;